 Plan your day by the water with our list of the best lakes in Idaho.

 1. Lake Pend Oreille

 With 111 miles of shoreline and a maximum depth of over 1,100 feet, Lake Pend Oreille is the largest and deepest lake in Idaho.
-Activity abounds at this popular lake near Sandpoint, as does mountain scenery, with stunning Rocky Mountain peaks lining the entire shore.
+Activity abounds at this massive lake in the southern panhandle, as does mountain scenery, with stunning Rocky Mountain peaks lining the entire shore.
 Numerous resorts, marinas, boat launches, and tourist-friendly towns can be found on every corner of the lake.

 2. Priest Lake

 In the northernmost portion of the Idaho panhandle, near the Canadian border, Priest Lake is one of the best lakes in Idaho for a vacation.
 Numerous resorts line the shores of this 19-mile-long lake, ranging from family cabins to luxury stays with world-class views.